Trying to find the right apartment requires planning and research.

 Step 3: Figure Out How Many Can Do Per Day

-Figure out how many apartments to view based on your available time, travel time, and touring time.
+This is based on your available time, travel time, and touring time.
 You’ll probably walk into a few apartments and know instantly they’re not right for you.
 In these situations, be polite, thank your guide, but don’t waste your time or the rental agents time.

 While it’s your decision, a good rule of thumb is to allow for about 75 minutes per tour plus travel time.
 If it takes less time, you can relax and have a coffee break.